From the Butte du Chapeau Rouge to the Wall of Love

 (7) Opposite, take Rue Steinkerque, which climbs up to the Basilica of Montmartre, reached after a series of steps.

-(8) Take Rue d'Azas and start a walk along the edge of the Montmartre vineyard to find Rue des Saules, Rue Saint Vincent, Rue Lepic, Rue d'Orchampt and finally Rue des Abbesses, where you will find the Wall of Love (E), the end point of this journey through north-east Paris.
+(8) Take Rue d’Azaïs to begin a stroll along the edge of the Montmartre vineyards, passing through Rue des Saules, Rue Saint-Vincent, Rue Lepic, Rue d’Orchampt and finally Rue des Abbesses, where the Mur des Je t’aime (E) is located – the final stop on this journey through north-east Paris.

-This description of an exclusively urban walk does not claim to list all the names of the streets taken.
-However, the essentials are there and make it easy to find your way around, although a map of Paris is recommended to help you locate the streets and places mentioned.
-The RJ (red and yellow) markings left by Parisian trail markers will be a great help.
+The description of this exclusively urban walk does not claim to list every single street name along the route.
+However, the essentials are included, making it easy to find your way; a map of Paris is nevertheless advisable to help you locate the streets and places mentioned.
+You will find the red and yellow (RJ) markings used by Parisian signposters a great help.

 Waypoints